 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-On the journey to creating ever-better rosin, improving your knowledge and perfecting your skills are vital.
+On the journey to creating ever-better rosin, improving your knowledge and perfecting your skills is vital.
 As with any other technique or art, frequent practice, experimentation, and constant innovation will make you better (and lead to a better product).
 One of the best ways to supply yourself with enough material, while at the same time controlling the maximum amount of variables, is to grow your own cannabis.

 Especially when you’re starting out, a lot of experimentation, observation, adjustment, and trial and error will help you advance quickly.
 In the process, you’ll be squishing a lot of flowers and making a lot of rosin.
 Having high-quality material readily on-hand and in bulk amounts is a huge advantage.

-While you can definitely source flower from somewhere else, top flowers generally cost top-dollar.
+While you can definitely source flowers from somewhere else, top flowers generally cost top-dollar.
 Economically, it makes more sense to grow your own.
 Despite the start up costs for a home grow, you’ll quickly make up the initial expense and soon have mason jars full of squishable buds.

 That said, it’s important to make sure you’re growing high-quality cannabis.
 There are many free resources available online to help you, and quantity shouldn’t come at the expense of quality.
 The biggest factor in the quality of your rosin is the quality of your source material, so when growing your own, the top priority should always be to cultivate the highest quality flower possible.
+Learn how to increase terpene production when growing cannabis here.

 Some strains of cannabis will produce more rosin than others, and growing your own allows you to experiment with a variety of strains.
 You can pull a harvest of home grown flowers every couple of months, and depending on your space, this allows you to experiment with a significant amount of flower from at least a dozen strains over the course of a year.